breez/breez-sdk-greenlight/tools/sdk-cli/README.md

 On first run the cli will create bip39 mnemonics and save them at the current directory in a file called phrase.
 First thing we need to create a node and there are three ways (commands) to do it:
-* regsiter_node - registers a new node in the cloud and receive credentials.
+* register_node - registers a new node in the cloud and receive credentials.
 The credentials are saved in the current directory (creds file)
 * recover_node - recovers a node from bip39 mnemonics that exists in the current directory.
 * init - initialize an existing node from credentials (creds file)